OSGConnect/tutorial-dagman-intermediate/additional_examples/RescueDAG/README.md

 ## Bad DAG Example

 In this directory is another `diamond.dag` input file.
+Examine the contents of the file and determine the structure of the DAG and the submit files corresponding to each node.

-Run this DAG without modification:
+Run the DAG without modification:

 ```
 $ condor_submit_dag diamond.dag